How to Use this Website

 How could I obtain a quick overview of do-it-yourself redistricting?

-Explore these options for spending 15 minutes or an hour to learn about redistricting.
+Explore these options for spending fifteen minutes to an hour to learn about redistricting.

-Watch the GeoCivics introduction which provides an overview of "On the Move" lessons and population change, considers the redistricting process and criteria, then describes and demonstrates online mapping tools.
+Watch the GeoCivics Introduction (45 minutes) which provides an overview of "On the Move" lessons and population change, considers the redistricting process and criteria, then describes and demonstrates online mapping tools.

 Watch this one-hour video from Draw The Lines PA discussing what issues matter to you, how Americans choose their representatives, the decennial census, apportionment and redistricting, approaches to and impacts of gerrymandering, and how to make a map.

-Investigate the population changes in your state over time using "On the Move" lessons for each state, available on the State Resources page.
-Paper maps with stackable objects represent different time periods.
+Investigate population changes in your state over time using "On the Move" lessons for each state, available on the State Resources page.
+Gather paper maps and stackable objects to represent three or four different time periods.
 Using National Geographic Giant State Maps?
-Watch a demonstration with the Ohio map ( at 31 mins) or in North Carolina (at 4 mis, 30 secs).
+Watch a demonstration with the Ohio map ( at 31 mins) or in North Carolina (at 4 mins, 30 secs).

 Learn about the importance of geospatial technology and GIS to the redistricting process.
 Explore the approach Thomas Hofeller took to drawing electoral districts.

-Use resources on this website to explain any concepts about governing and representation which may cause confusion.
+Use resources to explain concepts about governing and representation which may cause confusion.

-Visit the State Resources pages to use the ArcGIS Online Exercises and sites such as Districtr to draw your own electoral district maps.
+Visit the State Resources pages to find the State ArcGIS Online Redistricting Exercises and sites such as DistrictR to draw your own electoral district maps.

 Complete this survey to share your experience.